 a stranger, a drink, a proposition.

 Minjeong never thought she’d make it to thirty-seven still unmarried, still without children.
-Yet here she was, halfway through her second cosmo of the night, with no sign of her date.
+Yet here she was, halfway through her second cosmopolitan of the night, with no sign of her date.

 Was she particularly excited about tonight?
 Not really.
 But once you reached a certain age, life rarely worked out the way you once imagined it would.
-First choices became compromises.
-Expectations softened into acceptance.
+First choices became compromises, and expectations softened into acceptance.

-The door swings open, and for the briefest moment, Minjeong allowed herself to hope the night wouldn’t be a complete waste after all.
+The door swings open, and for the briefest moment, Minjeong allows herself to hope the night wouldn’t be a complete waste after all.

-But the most alluring thing about him isn’t his appearance.
+But the most alluring thing about him isn’t his appearance, it’s his confidence.

 The kind that shifts the atmosphere the second someone walks into a room.
 The kind that pulls eyes toward him without him even trying.
 Even the woman seated across the room - clearly in the middle of a date - can’t help but stare.